While there’s no cure for Parkinson’s disease, recent research has led to improved treatments.

 In 2002, the FDA approved deep brain stimulation (DBS) as a treatment for Parkinson’s disease.
 But advances in DBS were limited because only one company was approved to make the device used for the treatment.

 In June 2015, the FDA approved the Brio Neurostimulation System.
 This implantable device helped reduce symptoms by generating small electrical pulses throughout the body.

 Researchers haven’t yet found a sure way to cure Parkinson’s, slow its progression, or reverse the brain damage it causes.
 Gene therapy has the potential to do all three.
-Several studies have found that gene therapy can be a safe and effective treatment for Parkinson’s disease.
+Several have found that gene therapy can be a safe and effective treatment for Parkinson’s disease.